On my first major backpacking trip, I solved the need for a light, minimalist wallet with a ziploc bag.

 6) It’s Water Resistant

-The space-age (hey, it’s 2021) Dyneema DCF 150D material that you dutifully clicked through and read all about (above) is waterproof.
+The space-age (2023 dude) Dyneema DCF 150D material that you dutifully clicked through and read all about (above) is waterproof.

 The design of this simple bi-fold wallet is not technically waterproof, so I’ll have to settle for calling it water resistant.
-It keeps things dry.
+It keeps things dry, and won’t absorb water.

 Stupid story – when I was a teen I went to an amusement park with water rides and ruined the contents of my wallet.